isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2420.md

 ---
-title: Xero - Full Transformation Packages for SMEs Version 2021 - Xero Premium - Full Digital Transformation Package - Basic
+title: OS Store E-Commerce - Pro
 permalink: /productivity-solutions-grant/solutionrepo/solution2420
 ---

 ### Description

-Acc Pro (Singapore), a Xero Certified Partner is proud to offer Xero accounting solutions as part of our ever-growing cloud productivity suite.
-We are a team of qualified Accredited Digital & Chartered Accountants equipped with the necessary skillsets to make your business easier & better.
-Our clients can focus on building their business while leaving the hassle of back-end business processes such as accounting to us.
+OS Store is a web-based, e-commerce solution that enables SMEs to build a storefront from the ground up.
+The custom UI with smart features and plugins ensures seamless retail management and UX.
+It is designed to help businesses to go digital and deal with the most common challenges, such as cybersecurity, order fulfillment, customer segmentation and experience, traffic conversion, marketing, engagement and loyalty, competition, pricing, shipping, refund, point of sale and inventory management.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Acc_Pro_Xero_20210222_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Orfeostory_20210208_Desensitised_Annex_3_Part_34.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria